redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 Only small local groups of the old, broken-up Workers' Opposition survived.
 But a more active section, the Workers' Truth, issued some proclamations from the end of 1922 onwards.
-It attacked as a "new bourgeoisie" the higher and middle officials Of the Party, of the trade unions and of the State, denounced the political and material advantages they enjoyed, and refused to acknowledge as a dictatorship of the proletariat a regime of tyranny and exploitation." "_The gulf between
+It attacked as a "new bourgeoisie" the higher and middle officials of the Party, of the trade unions and of the State, denounced the political and material advantages they enjoyed, and refused to acknowledge as a dictatorship of the proletariat a regime of tyranny and exploitation." "_The gulf between